-(ii) the chief executive officer and each senior manager of the entity; and (m) any other supporting documentation as may be prescribed.
+- (ii) the chief executive officer and each senior manager of the entity; and - (m) any other supporting documentation as may be prescribed.

-22. Publication of annual budgets -
+22. Publication of annual budgets ---

-(1) Immediately after an annual budget is tabled in a municipal council, the accounting officer of the municipality mustmake public the annual budget and the documents referred to in section (i)
+(1) Immediately after an annual budget is tabled in a municipal council, the accounting officer of the municipality must-